FIVE FROM FINLAND: Health technologies

 Meanwhile, Nightingale Health wants to solve the world’s biggest health problem – chronic diseases – by providing an innovative way of analysing blood samples, which can measure more than 200 biomarkers from one sample.

-“For chronic disease, the healthcare system is only treating sick people, but what we should actually do is to prevent people from getting the disease,” explains CEO Teemu Suna.
+“For chronic disease, the healthcare system is only treating sick people, but what we should actually do is to prevent people from getting the disease,” explained CEO Teemu Suna.

 “With the large volume of biomarkers, we can understand the individual differences better.
 Our goal is to replace all the current blood tests for cardiovascular disease and diabetes with our technology, which also uses AI for sample analysis.”